Tracey Magee

-Tracey Magee (born 1969 in Belfast) is a Northern Irish broadcaster and journalist.
+Tracey Magee (born March 1969 in Belfast, Northern Ireland) is a Northern Irish broadcaster and journalist.
+She was Deputy Political Editor at UTV from 2016 to 2021.
+She succeeded Ken Reid as Political Editor in 2021.

 Broadcasting career

 Magee joined UTV in April 1997.
+She became Deputy Political Editor in 2016, she stepped down from the role in 2021 to succeed Ken Reid as Political Editor.

 As well as reporting, she has also presented news bulletins and feature programmes on UTV.

 Personal life

 Magee and her partner opened a bistro in Belfast in 2007.